tylerlong/manate/README.md

 # manate

-manate is short for "manage state".
-It is the most straightforward way to manage global state in React.
+manate is short for "manage state". (pronunciation is close to "many-it") It is the most straightforward way to manage global state in React.

 ## What's the value of manate?